Award-winning sports journalist and author

 He has explored these themes in a highly acclaimed series of books: Bounce: the myth of talent and the power of practice (2011), Black Box Thinking: marginal gains and the secrets of high performance (2016) and The Greatest: the quest for sporting perfection (2017).

-Matthew's latest book is You Are Awesome: find your confidence and dare to be brilliant at (almost) anything (2018).
-Targeted at a children's audience, its aim is to empower young people to realise their potential.
+Matthew's book, You Are Awesome: find your confidence and dare to be brilliant at (almost) anything (2018), is targeted at a children's audience, aiming to empower young people to realise their potential.

 Matthew is also a columnist and feature writer for The Times.
 He writes regularly on football and other sports, as well as on culture, media and politics.